manning-lp/sclasley-chatbot-with-llama-lp/README.md

-# chatbot-with-llama2-lp-author
+# chatbot-with-llama-lp-author
-Repository for liveProject: Chatbot with Llama2
+Repository for liveProject: Chatbot with Llama